Do you want to capture action shots of kids running, birds flying, sports players dunking, split-second moments on the streets, and more?

 Instead, I suggest turning on burst mode when you know you’re photographing action, or when you’re about to see a once-in-a-lifetime moment.

-Here’s a list of photography genres that use burst mode consistently:
+Here’s a list of photography genres that use burst mode on a regular basis:

 - Sports photography